-Since arriving at the Lynch School in 2012, she has designed and taught nine new master’s and doctoral level courses within the Educational Leadership program.
-Her career in education began as a teacher for Nativity Preparatory School in Roxbury, Massachusetts and continued as she taught in a bilingual school in Honduras.
-She received her bachelor’s and master’s degrees from Harvard University and earned her doctoral degree from the University of Wisconsin, Madison.
+Lowenhaupt’s career in education began as a teacher for Nativity Preparatory School in Roxbury, Massachusetts, and continued as she taught in a bilingual school in Honduras.
+She earned bachelor’s and master’s degrees from Harvard University and a doctoral degree from the University of Wisconsin, Madison.